-The section factor of a hot rolled open section, a hot finished/formed hollow section or fabricated girder is defined as the surface area of the member per unit length (Am) divided by the volume per unit length (V).
+The section factor of an unprotected hot rolled open section, hot finished/formed hollow section or fabricated girder is defined as the surface area of the member per unit length (Am) divided by the volume per unit length (V).
 It is measured in units of m-1.
-It is perhaps simpler to consider it as the heated perimeter of the exposed cross section (Hp) divided by the total cross sectional area (A).
-These two definitions give the same answer for uniform cross-sections but the former is the manner in which it is referenced in the fire Eurocodes and which dominates most current literature.
-Section factors vary from 25m-1 for very large sections to over 300m-1 for small, slender sections.
+For members which are not exposed on all sides, for example if a beam supports a concrete slab which protects the top surface of the upper flange, the value of Am is taken as the heated surface exposed to fire.
+The section factor might equally be defined as the heated perimeter, Hp, divided by the cross-sectional area, A. This latter definition may be found in older guidance.
+Section factors vary from 17 m-1 for very large sections to over 300 m-1 for small, slender sections.

-where D, B, r and t are defined as shown to the right.
+where h, b, r and tw are defined as shown to the right.

-This is usually rounded up or down to the nearest 5.
-So the section factor is therefore 175m-1.
+This is usually rounded a whole number.
+The section factor is therefore 176 m-1.

 If the beam is carrying a concrete floor slab which shields the top flange, the heated perimeter for protection forming a box around the section is:

 Am = (2h + b)

 (2 x 528.3) + (208.8) = 1.265 m

 The section factor is therefore 1.265 / 105E-4 =120.5 m-1, which is given as 121 m-1 in the Blue Book.